Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

   "If you continue, your existing frames will be deleted from your shape."

 Avoid industry specific terminology or custom name for UI features in nVision.
-This reduces clarity for new users and makes it harder to provide accesibility to users.
-Text should be readable by both advanced and beginers of English.
+This reduces clarity for new users and makes it harder to provide accessibility to users.
+Text should be readable by both advanced and beginners of English.

 [Provide example of industry specific text and a counter example to use here]